As an Amazon Associate I earn from qualifying purchases.

 You’re away from home, maybe for the first time in your life, and the pizza and beer are everywhere.
-The parties, the freedom and some nice looking co-eds can be a huge distraction from doing what you need to do to stay healthy.
+The parties, the freedom, and some nice-looking co-eds can be a huge distraction from doing what you need to do to stay healthy.
 And if you’re in a dorm room, the struggle is even worse.
 So what’s a clean eating, dorm room living, college student to do?

 First, find out ahead of time what amenities WILL be available in your dorm room.
 Will you have a fridge?
 Microwave?
 Hot plate?
-What is allow and more important, what ISN”T allowed.
+What is allowed, and more importantly, what ISN”T allowed.
 Schools have very strict rules about what you can and can’t have in your dorm room, so be sure you comply with these rules.
 Clean eating is all fine and good until somebody starts a fire.

 For the purpose of this blog post, I will “assume the worst”.
-I will assume that you have very little storage, a very small fridge and only a microwave for cooking.
+I will assume that you have very little storage, a very small fridge, and only a microwave for cooking.
 I’m going to break this down by meal.
 I will cover breakfast, lunch and dinner and of course, some snacks.
 And if you can think of anything else, please share in a comment below!
 Let’s get started…

 DORM ROOM KITCHEN TOOLS